How to Travel the World? Let’s Break it Down

 Snowboarding in Switzerland!

-We don’t travel without travel insurance, nor should you.
+We don’t travel without travel insurance, and neither should you.
 You never know what can happen while traveling, so it’s best to be prepared.
-HeyMondo provides excellent short-term and long-term travel insurance plans.
-I feel if you can’t afford travel insurance, you don’t have enough to travel yet.
-Of course, I wish you well and hope you have the most fantastic trip, but we all know accidents can happen.
+If you can’t afford travel insurance, you don’t have enough to travel yet.
+Of course, I wish you well and hope you have a fantastic trip, but we all know accidents can happen.
+It’s a brilliant idea and a good precaution to prepare for an accident or unforeseen issues.
+Thankfully, we’ve never had to make any claims, but they offer competitive rates and good plans.

 Download an Offline Map

 Before we board the plane to our destination, we have an offline map on our new city/town/country phones.
-You can download an offline map from Google Maps, but sometimes it takes quite a bit of memory and can take a while to download.
+You can download an offline map from Google Maps, but sometimes, it takes quite a bit of memory and can take a while to download.

 So, I suggest you ensure you have it on your phone before you arrive at the airport.
 Offline maps are our saving grace for navigating a new country when we know we may not be connected to the internet.
-It’s a fantastic tool; they are great for walking around a city or for turn-by-turn driving directions.
+They’re a fantastic tool, great for walking around a city or for turn-by-turn driving directions.

 Know the Exchange Rate